Shear-free perfect fluids with a barotropic equation of state in general relativity: an update and a new formalism: The case of a Killing vector along the vorticity

 Substituting this in (\ref{e0U3},\ref{ZOmega}) it follows that

 while (\ref{etU3}) implies

 If $\pi\neq0 $ the propagation of (\ref{Killinglemma1}) along $\partial_0$ would result in the spatial gradients of $\theta$ and $\mu$ being related by

-implying (by the same argument as in section \ref{section_Muzitheorem1}) that $\theta=0$ or $\omega=0$.
+implying that that $\theta=0$ or the existence of a non-constant function (of $\theta$ and $\mu$) with vanishing spatial gradient, such that $\omega=0$.
 Therefore, if a rotating and expanding shearfree perfect fluid exists and admits a Killing vector along the vorticity, then necessarily also\footnote{this is basically the argumentation given also in \cite{VdB-Radu2016}}

 after which (\ref{eq7},\ref{eq3},\ref{eq10}) imply

 The $[\ZZ,\, \et ]$ commutator applied to $\theta$ shows then $\ZZ(z)=0$ and hence, by (\ref{z_u_relation}), $\ZZ(\u)=0$ as well.
 It follows that the $\ZZ$ operator is identically 0 'when applied to everything in sight'\footnote{as Alan Held used to say}.\\ Note that, by (\ref{ZU3}) one obtains also the following useful algebraic relation,